Estimated reading time: 5 minutes

 How to Dissolve an LLC

-Now that we know the three different types of dissolutions, lets take a closer look at how to close an LLC.
+Now that we know the three different types of dissolution, lets take a closer look at how to close an LLC and wind up the business affairs by settling debts and distributing any remaining assets to the owners.

 File Articles of Dissolution

-In the same way that LLC documents were filed with the state during the formation of your business, Articles of Dissolution (or a Certificate of Dissolution, in some states) must be filed with the Secretary of State to dissolve your LLC.
+In the same way that LLC documents like Articles of Organization were filed with the state during the formation of your business, Articles of Dissolution (or a Certificate of Dissolution, in some states) must be filed with the Secretary of State to dissolve your LLC and pay any filing fees, if applicable.
 Once approved, your company is technically dissolved, but dissolution itself is not the final step.
+If your limited liability company conducted business in other states, you will also need to file cancellation or withdrawal documents in those states.
+This will help safeguard that you aren’t fined for not filling annual reports in those states.

 Before dissolution can take place, you must take care of your LLC’s remaining financial obligations.
 This means notifying your creditors you are going out of business.
 Some states require you to do this before filing dissolution papers.
 But even if your state does not require this, it’s a good business practice.